dataflake/Products.SAML2Plugins/docs/configuration.rst

   user will be redirected to that page when using the logout functionality.
   The page must be publicly visible because the user will be logged out at that moment, otherwise they will be prompted for authentication again.
-- `Metadata validity`: The SAML 2.0 plugin automatically creates XML metadata that describe how to interact with it from the :term:`pysaml2` configuration.
-  The `Metadata validity` is the number of hours the identity provider should consider the metadata valid and not re-load it from the plugin.
 - `Sign metadata`: If this checkbox is selected, the generated XML metadata is signed with the signing key from the :term:`pysaml2` ``key_file`` configuration.